alejomartinez8/kubernetes-example/README.md

 ```
 ## Services

-To expose the deployment in a port, create a service using:
+To expose the deployment on a port, create a service using:
 ```
 kubectl expose deployment [deployment-name] --type=LoadBalancer --port=8080
 ```